Fear of nationalist surge marks European memorials

 The US leader spoke briefly at a US military cemetery, saying only that "It is our duty to preserve the civilisation they defended".

-He had earlier tweeted that it was "very insulting" that Macron had, in an interview before the weekend, called for Europe to create its own army, before posing with Macron on Saturday for a photoshoot marked by his cold body language.
+Trump had earlier tweeted that it was "very insulting" that Macron had, in an interview before the weekend, called for Europe to create its own army, before posing with Macron on Saturday for a photoshoot marked by the US leader's cold body language.

 "What's important is that he participated in the ceremony and at the dinner and at the lunch ...
 Peace and security in Europe depend on the US, and he [Trump] knows that," Nato head Jens Stoltenberg told the Bloomberg news agency.